L&D employees using an LMS integration

 Talent management is a collection of processes and practices designed to attract, hire, and retain top talent within an organization.
 It includes tasks like recruiting, onboarding, performance management, compensation, and benefits.

-The goal of talent development is to foster a high-performance culture in which employees are constantly learning, growing, and improving.
+The goal of talent development is to build a high-performance culture where employees are constantly learning, growing, and improving, enabling companies to stay ahead of the competition.

 Talent management and talent development are, in the end, two sides of the same coin.